Aer Lingus Flight Delay Compensation

 Claim Money Back

 Assign us your case for a hassle-free claim (we work on a "No Win – No Fee" basis) and Sit Back & Relax.

 Under EC Regulation 261/2004, air passengers are entitled to compensation or refund from the airlines for longer flight delays, cancellations and denied boarding due to overbooking.

 In these cases, you can claim compensation, if the airline was responsible for …

-- ➤ flight cancellations: if you were informed about flight cancellation without any prior notice of at least 0 to 14 days of departure.
+- ☛flight cancellations: if your flight was canceled without prior notice of at least 0 to 14 days before departure.

-- ➤ denied boarding: if you were denied to board your flight due to overselling of flight tickets.
+- ☛denied boarding: if you were denied to board your flight due to overbooking or overselling of flight tickets.

 Whereas, if the flight disruptions were caused due to some extraordinary circumstances there is no compensation.

 Examples of such circumstances include security threats, strike, tsunami, extreme bad weather conditions, or any ‘Act of God’.

 To read more about your right to reimbursement, continue reading at EC261 – EU air passenger rights.